-Note: I know it's early October, and you might be thinking that I am rushing fall.
+Note: I know it's barely fall, and you might be thinking that I am rushing the season.
 But trust me, you need to plan ahead when it comes to the holidays.
 Having a plan (and in most cases, a firm reservation) will make any experience with children go a lot smoother- especially when you're going to a big city like New York.
 I made my NYC plans back in July, but thought it might be a little risky to share this post in the summer.
 The holidays are a-coming and if you can, you'll want to make time to bring the kids to New York.

 New York City is magical any time of year, but there is something extra special about visiting during the holiday season.
 Whether it’s the department store window displays, the streets lined with twinkling lights, or the endless concerts and shows going to “The City” will put everyone in the holiday spirit.